-From and including the previous Reset Date (or Original Issue Date, in the case of the first Interest Period) to but excluding the current Reset Date (or

-Maturity Date, in the case of the last Interest
+From and including the previous Reset Date (or Original Issue Date, in the case of the first Interest Period) to but excluding the current Reset Date (or Maturity Date, in the case of the last Interest Period).

-Period).

 Day Count Convention: Actual/Actual.

 Form: Book-entry.

 Denominations: \$10,000 minimum and integral multiples of \$1,000 in excess thereof.

 Trustee: JPMorgan Chase Bank, formerly known as The Chase Manhattan Bank.

 Agent: Merrill Lynch, Pierce, Fenner & Smith Incorporated is acting as the underwriter in connection with this issuance.

 Issue Price: 100.00%.

 Agent's Commission: 1.50%.

-Net Proceeds: \$
+Net Proceeds: \$44,325,000.

-Concession: 0. %.
+Concession: 1.35%.

-Reallowance: 0. %.
+Reallowance: 0.00%.

-CUSIP Number: 78442F BP2.
+CUSIP Number: 78442F BV9.

-ISIN Number: US78442F BP27.
+ISIN Number: US78442FBV94.

-An affiliate of the underwriter has entered a swap transaction in connection with the Notes and may have received compensation for that transaction.
+An affiliate of the underwriter has entered into a swap transaction with the Company in connection with the Notes and will receive compensation in connection with that transaction.